cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 ### Neutral

-- Application packets that want to support ADR-8 must additionally have their packet data implement the `CallbackPacketData` interface and register their implementation on the chain codec
+- Application packets that want to support ADR-8 must additionally have their packet data implement `PacketDataProvider` and `PacketData` interfaces.
+- Applications must implement `PacketDataUnmarshaler` interface

 ## References